mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="weekly-revenue.png" alt="Graph of TinyPilot weekly revenue, where an increase in revenue immediately follows consolidation to one product" maxWidth="700px" caption="TinyPilot’s weekly sales before and after simplifying the website to sell a single product">}}

-### Thoughtful management attracts a strong team

-A few months ago, I had a video call with my friend Matt.
-Matt and I met fresh out of college as developers on the BitLocker team at Microsoft.
-He's one of the smartest developers I know, and he has incredible insight into software and organizations at both a high level and a low level.

-He had followed TinyPilot's progress on my blog, but this was the first time Matt and I were talking about it.
-I mentioned how lucky I was that I ended up with such a good team.
-The developers I hired and the local staff that run the TinyPilot office have all worked out great.

->Well, give yourself some credit.
-I know you, and you probably shaped that team by putting processes in place that allowed people to work well.

-In my experience, Matt is right about everything, so I have no choice but to accept his praise.

-I'm certainly not an expert manager, but I think Matt is right that some of my.
-Based on my frustrations with previous jobs, I tried to create processes that avoided the things that frustrated me at previous jobs.
-I w

-* Employees have flexibility.
-* I give [thorough details](/freelancer-guidelines/) about what to expect from the hiring process and the job.
-* My hiring process is quick, as talented people don't want to waste time on a lengthy, unpaid screening process.
-* Communication is mostly written and asynchronous, which gives people flexibility.
-* I document processes and encourage others to invest in documentation so that everyone has clear, shared expectations.
-* We operate under the assumption that everyone who works on TinyPilot is smart and well-intentioned, so when things go wrong, it indicates a bad process rather than a bad person.

 ### Good leadership means helping teammates grow

 {{<img src="jason-cohen-usual-saaspects.jpg" alt="Screenshot of Jason Cohen being interviewed on The Usual Saaspects podcast" maxWidth="800px" caption="Jason Cohen (left) speaking to Ch Daniel (right) on [*The Usual Saaspects* podcast](https://youtu.be/Sjs5gEUlZyU?t=3605)">}}